uob-coms30040/uob-coms30040.github.io/welcome.md

 ### Problem Sheets
   One problem sheet is released each week.
+The deadline for marking is end of the day on Tuesday the following week.
+Please submit your work to your class tutor (see below) by email with subject "[TLC] Week N", where N is the number of the week containing the deadline, usually this will be the week in which you send the email.

   <table class="pure-table-striped pure-table">
     <thead>